USTakAssociation/Playtak/README.md

+# This repo is archived

 # Playtak

 This is the legacy code used for running [playtak.com](https://playtak.com).

 ### Notes
-A majority of the code has been moved to their own repos see the following list:
+All of the code has been moved to their own repos see the following list:
 - [playtak-server](https://github.com/USTakAssociation/tak-server)
 - [playtak-ui](https://github.com/USTakAssociation/playtak-ui)
 - [game-history-ui](https://github.com/USTakAssociation/playtak-games)